yazan-alnugnugh/laravel-datatable/_docs/4-Usage.md

 ```

 ### **server side**
-in server-side will receive request containing ids
+in server-side we will receive request containing ids list,
-after that do our delete mission
+ after that we will do our delete mission
 ```php

 public function destroyAll(Request $request){